mambuzrrr/YouTube_Downloader/README.md

 ---

-# 🎵 YouTube MP3 Downloader
+# 🎵 DevLuxe - YouTube Downloader (v1.6.1)

-A simple, user-friendly YouTube MP3 downloader with a PyQt6 graphical user interface.
+A simple, user-friendly YouTube MP3/MP4 downloader with a PyQt6 graphical user interface.
-Downloads audio only (MP3) from YouTube videos or playlists with selectable bitrate quality.
+Downloads audio & video's from YouTube videos or playlists with selectable bitrate quality.

 ---